-Prior to Game 4 of the San Antonio Spurs-Utah Jazz first-round series, Jazz center Al Jefferson remarked that he couldn’t see any team beat the Spurs, let alone the Jazz, and showed ‘mad respect” for San Antonio.
+Prior to Game 4 of the San Antonio Spurs-Utah Jazz first-round series, Jazz center Al Jefferson remarked that he couldn’t see any team beat the Spurs, let alone the Jazz, and showed ‘mad respect”

 “Right now, they just playing well, man.
 I ain’t never seen nothing like this,” Jefferson said.

 He added: “I’m happy to be in the playoffs.
 I’m happy to go through what I’m going through right now, because that’s what it’s all about.
 I just think we’re playing against a team that is at its peak, and I don’t see nobody beating ’em. … It’s a great team.
 I just take my hat off to ’em.
 Mad respect.”

 Mind you this was before Game 4.
 The series was not over and the Jazz technically still had a shot at winning the series (thought they were down 3-0).
 The comments by Jefferson seemingly come off as him simply paying respect to the better team but since the series was not over, C.J.
 Miles took issue with “Big Al’s” statement.